 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-2. The Portable DVD Player
+2. A Portable DVD Player

-3. The Movie Case
+3. A Movie Case